Gnaku-18519/DataAnalysis/README.md

 ### Weak Entity Set
 * definition: their key attributes come from other classes to which they are related
+  * implies a one-to-many relationship (one owner could be associated with many weak entities)
 * description: "A loan entity can not be created for a customer if the customer doesn’t exist."
 <img width="430" alt="image" src="https://user-images.githubusercontent.com/84046974/192127335-42baf7bf-7b63-4718-b632-68139cc25010.png">